Fourth death recorded in latest Ebola outbreak in Congo - Nigeria Today

 Fourth death recorded in latest Ebola outbreak in Congo

+West Africa was worst affected during 2014, with the haemorrhagic fever claiming more than 11,000 lives, most of those in Guinea, Liberia and Sierra Leone.

-The post Fourth death recorded in latest Ebola outbreak in Congo appeared first on The Herald Nigeria.
+The post Fourth death recorded in latest Ebola outbreak in Congo appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share